akazer2/svsLib/README.md

 ###Functionality:
 The class is made of tools that leverage two popular image processing libraries.
-Using function from both Openslide and Libtiff the class can quickly extract regions from a given svs image.
-It can also tile the image given user define tile size and zoom level.
-In addition to this the image provides for functionality that recursively searched through a file system to locate and identify svs images and perform processing on them.
+Using functions from both Openslide and Libtiff the class can quickly extract regions from a given svs image.
+It can also tile the image given user defined tile size and zoom level.
+In addition to this the image provides for functionality that recursively searches through a file system to locate and identify svs images and perform processing on them.

 ###Source: